mvenkatapraveen/Documentation/sqoop/basics.md

 ### 1.1.
 Sqoop Full Import

-Import entire data from SQL table to HDFS.
+Import entire table data from source system to HDFS.

 #### 1.1.1.
 Sqoop Full Import from a single table